divamgupta/divamgupta.github.io/_posts/2019-06-06-deep-learning-semantic-segmentation-keras.md

 ![]({{ site.baseurl }}/assets/images/posts/imgseg/image1.png?style=centerme)
-*Spatial tensor is downsampled and converted to a vector* {: style="font-size: 80%; text-align: center;"}
+*Spatial tensor is downsampled and converted to a vector [Image source](https://medium.com/@himadrisankarchatterjee)* {: style="font-size: 80%; text-align: center;"}

 For the task of semantic segmentation, we need to retain the spatial information, hence no fully connected layers are used.
 That’s why they are called **fully convolutional networks**.
 The convolutional layers coupled with downsampling layers produce a low-resolution tensor containing the high-level information.